CMSgov/design-system/packages/docs/src/pages/getting-started.md

 - `$font-path`
 - `$image-path`

-## Usage
+<h2 id="usage" class="ds-h2 ds-u-color--primary-darker">Usage</h2>

+We offer two versions of design system assets: a minified + compiled version (located in a `dist` directory), and an un-minified + non-compiled version (located in a `src` directory).
+Use the minified version in production environments.
+Use the un-minified version in a development environment to debug in the browser, or if you'd like to manage the un-compiled files with your own build system.

-Below are examples of the various ways you can reference the design system's styles and React components:
+Below are examples of the various ways you can reference the design system's styles and components:

 ### Styles

-#### Using the bundled CSS file
+<h4 class="ds-h4 ds-u-font-size--base">Minified CSS</h4>

-The easiest way to add the design system's styles to your site is by referencing its bundled CSS file.
+The easiest way to add the design system's styles to your site is by referencing its minified CSS.

 1. Copy the design system's `dist/css` folder into a relevant place in your code base — likely a directory where you keep third-party libraries.
 In the example below, our directory is `css/vendor`.
 1. Add a `<link>` to the stylesheet in your site's `<head>`